Many Japanese learners get confused about how to use the に particle because Japanese has particles like で that are similar in meaning.

 For example, you say 私は日本にいる when you want to say "I’m in Japan."

 It's sometimes confusing which is the right particle to use.
 Do I say にいる or でいる?
 In this case, it's not correct to say 私は日本でいる because it will mean that "you're being Japan."
-Are you a country or a human?
+No, you are a human!

 When you want to say that you're at somewhere, に is the right particle that can be used with the existence verb.